rod4n4m1/sre-manifesto/docs/about/site.md

 ## Project

-The SRE Manifesto project is a timid project with two bold goals:
+The SRE Manifesto project is a timid endeavor with three bold goals:

-1. Publish and maintain an universal site reliability engineer (SRE) manifesto.
+1. Publish and maintain a universal site reliability engineering manifesto.
-2. Curate a collection of high-level site reliability engineering pratices.
+2. Curate a collection of high-level site reliability engineering practices.
+3. Hold a comprehensive list of site reliability engineering resources.

 ## License